clover/remote-pay-cloud/README.md

 * [Online API class Docs](http://clover.github.io/remote-pay-cloud-api/1.3.1-1/)

 ## Release Notes

-### Version 1.3.1
-#### Version 1.3.1-rc1.2
-* CLOVER-21536  Default allowPartialAuth in PayIntent dto.
-Update to dependency on remote-pay-cloud-api.

-#### Version 1.3.1-rc1.1
-* SEMI-695 Update typescript version.

-#### Version 1.3.1-rc1.0
-* SEMI-864 Fix case where a tip of 0 resulted in a sale being converted to an auth.

 ### Version 1.3.0-rc1.1
 * SEMI-917 Added onDeviceDisconnected, onDeviceConnected, and onDeviceReady and deprecated onDisconnected, onConnected, and onReady.
 The additions bring this API into closer alignment with the other Remote Pay APIs.